dot-geek/TheVeryHungryCaterpillarGame/README.md

 # The Very Hungry Caterpillar Game
 Personal project developed with the Android SDK.

+Basic game based on the Nokia Snake Game.

 Theme based on The Very Hungry Caterpillar.

-Game basic idea is similar to the Nokia Snake Game.